Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/index.md

     ![nde_fmc_ascans.png](../../assets/images/examples/code-samples/nde_fmc_ascans.png)

-    In this example, you will learn how to write an FMC to an .NDE file.
+    In this example, you will learn how to write an FMC to an .nde file.

      [:material-cursor-default-click: Go to this example](writing-fmc-ascans.md)